nodejs/node/doc/api/corepack.md

 will set up the symlinks in your environment, next to the `node` binary (and overwrite the existing symlinks if necessary).

-From this point forward, any call to the `yarn`, `pnpm`, or `pnpx` binaries will work without further setup.
+From this point forward, any call to the [supported binaries][] will work without further setup.
 Should you experience a problem, just run [`corepack disable`][] to remove the proxies from your system (and consider opening up an issue on the [Corepack repository][] to let us know).

 ### Configuring a package

-The Corepack proxies will find the closest [`package.json`][] files in your directory hierarchy to extract their [`"packageManager"`][] property.
+The Corepack proxies will find the closest [`package.json`][] file in your current directory hierarchy to extract its [`"packageManager"`][] property.

-If the requested package manager is [supported][], Corepack will make sure that all calls to the relevant binaries are run against the requested version.
+If the value corresponds to a [supported package manager][], Corepack will make sure that all calls to the relevant binaries are run against the requested version, downloading it on demand if needed, and aborting if it cannot be successfully retrieved.

 ### Upgrading the global versions